httpwg/http-extensions/draft-ietf-httpbis-variants.md

 2. Order stored-responses by the "Date" header field, most recent to least recent.
 3. Let sorted-variants be an empty list.
 4. If the freshest member of stored-responses (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
-   1. Select one member of stored-responses and let variants-header be its "Variants" header field-value(s).
+   1. Select one member of stored-responses and let variants-header be its "Variants" header field-value(s), parsed according to {{variants}}.
 This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
-   3. For each variant in variants-header, parsed according to the ABNF:
+   2. For each variant-axis in variants-header:
-      1. If variant's field-name corresponds to the request header field identified by a content negotiation mechanism that the implementation supports:
+      1. If variant-axis' field-name corresponds to the request header field identified by a content negotiation mechanism that the implementation supports:
          1. Let request-value be the field-value associated with field-name in incoming-request (after being combined as allowed by Section 3.2.2 of {{RFC7230}}), or null if field-name is not in incoming-request.
-         2. Let available-values be a list containing all available-value for variant.
-         3. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and available-values.
+         3. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and variant-axis' available-values.
          4. Append sorted-values to sorted-variants.

-      At this point, sorted-variants will be a list of lists, each member of the top-level list corresponding to a variant-item in the Variants header field-value, containing zero or more items indicating available-values that are acceptable to the client, in order of preference, greatest to least.
+      At this point, sorted-variants will be a list of lists, each member of the top-level list corresponding to a variant-axis in the Variants header field-value, containing zero or more items indicating available-values that are acceptable to the client, in order of preference, greatest to least.

-5. Return result of running Compute Possible Keys ({{find}}) on sorted-variants, an empty string and an empty list.
+5. Return result of running Compute Possible Keys ({{find}}) on sorted-variants, an empty list and an empty list.

-This returns a list of strings suitable for comparing to normalised Variant-Keys ({{gen-variant-key}}) that represent possible responses on the server that can be used to satisfy the request, in preference order, provided that their secondary cache key (after removing the headers covered by Variants) matches. {{check_vary}} illustrates one way to do this.
+This returns a list of lists of strings suitable for comparing to the parsed Variant-Keys ({{variant-key}}) that represent possible responses on the server that can be used to satisfy the request, in preference order, provided that their secondary cache key (after removing the headers covered by Variants) matches. {{check_vary}} illustrates one way to do this.

 ## Compute Possible Keys {#find}

 This algorithm computes the cross-product of the elements of key-facets.

-Given key-facets (a list of lists), and key-stub (a string representing a partial key), and possible-keys (a list):
+Given key-facets (a list of lists of strings), and key-stub (a list of strings representing a partial key), and possible-keys (a list of lists of strings):

 1. Let values be the first member of key-facets.
+1. Let remaining-facets be a copy of all of the members of key-facets except the first.
 2. For each value in values:
-   1. If key-stub is an empty string, let this-key be a copy of value.
-   1. Otherwise:
    1. Let this-key be a copy of key-stub.
-      2. Append a semicolon (";") to this-key.
-      3. Append value to this-key.
+   2. Append value to this-key.
-   3. Let remaining-facets be a copy of all of the members of key-facets except the first.
    4. If remaining-facets is empty, append this-key to possible-keys.
    5. Otherwise, run Compute Possible Keys on remaining-facets, this-key and possible-keys.
 3. Return possible-keys.